Preschool 's enrollment quest needs fine balance

 The Advice

-Both the Davises and Dyckman are aware that increasing enrollment at Country Cottage is necessary for it to be sustainable and profitable, said coach Dale Bruder.
+Both the Davises and Dyckman are aware that increasing enrollment at Country Cottage is necessary for it to be sustainable and profitable, said Business Coach Dale Bruder.

 " Their marketing to the surrounding neighborhood and Country Club Road traffic will, in time, generate incremental increases in full- and part-time children," he said.